Taxstra Logo

 Combine with Income Dips

 Self-employed?
-Don't take draws in conversion years.
-Physician with sabbatical?
-Perfect time for conversions.
-Business owner selling?
-The sale year is usually high-tax; defer conversions to years after.
+Consider smaller draws in conversion years.
+Physician with a sabbatical?
+That's often a good window for conversions.
+Selling a business?
+That sale year is usually high-tax; defer conversions to the years after.

-Withdrawal FlexibilityAll withdrawals taxed as ordinary incomeQualified withdrawals tax-free (age 59.5+, 5-yr hold)Same as Roth after conversion; convert immediately
+Withdrawal FlexibilityAll withdrawals taxed as ordinary incomeQualified withdrawals tax-free (age 59.5+, 5-yr hold)Same as Roth after conversion; convert promptly to limit taxable earnings

-Medicare IRMAA Threshold ImpactConversion increases MAGI; affects premiums 2 years laterConversion increases MAGI; affects premiums 2 years laterSame as Roth conversion MAGI impact
+Medicare IRMAA Threshold ImpactConversion increases MAGI; affects premiums about 2 years laterConversion increases MAGI; affects premiums about 2 years laterSame as Roth conversion MAGI impact

 Frequently Asked Questions